j0rdanR/dice-roller-pro/README.md

 > Please read this document before attempting to run the program.
-If you are using the `program.min.py` file then you can skip to [Explaining the code](#explaining-the-code)

 <br>